 what’s occurring?

-In my most ambitious album yet, Chris Pepper and I are joined by the brilliant violinist David Grubb and bass clarinet of Annie Perry, with backing vocals from My Girl The River, and a fantastic guest appearance by Andy Ruddy.
+It’s my most ambitious work to date, where Chris Pepper and I are joined by the brilliant violinist David Grubb and bass clarinet of Annie Perry, with backing vocals from My Girl The River, and a fantastic guest appearance by Andy Ruddy.

 Dusk on the 33